 What do the risk estimates mean for leaders

-of low-income countries?
+of upper middle-income countries?

 - The following chart uses a pull-down menu (on the right) to allow visualization